The Call You Missed

 Answering services take a name and number.
 They don't know the difference between a leaky faucet and a flooded basement.

-The Gatekeeper triages the emergency: "Is the water currently flowing?"
+The system can ask the first questions your team needs: "Is the water currently flowing?"
 "Are there exposed wires?"
-It identifies the $10k jobs and prioritizes them for your crew.
+It helps surface the jobs that need your fastest response.

 The Silent Triage